luftkode/plotinator3000/README.md

 ```

 Will run the release pipeline on pull request, then you can open a PR and develop/fix/test the release pipeline.

-#### Web app deployment

-Currently done on Firebase because it is easy and free for static websites which is what this app compiles to.
-Long term deployment is undecided and the web app is more of an after thought, `Plotinator3000` works best as a native app.